HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 {% include data-source-sig-rules.md %}

-- In this example, the Provider submits a patient's active conditions to the Payer to support a <span class="bg-success" markdown="1">claim</span><!-- new-content -->.
+- In this example, the Provider submits a patient's active conditions to the Payer to support a claim .
 - Unlike Scenario 1, which uses DocumentReference resources to index the C-CDA attachment, FHIR resources representing the patient's active conditions are transformed into a FHIR Document bundle, and the Bundle is digitally signed.
 - See the [Signatures] page for a detailed explanation of how the signature was created and verified.